China's antitrust regulator says Qualcomm case to be settled soon

-BEIJING The Chinese government said on Friday that it will soon settle its antitrust investigation of U.S. mobile chipmaker Qualcomm Inc.
+BEIJING The Chinese government said on Friday that it will soon settle its antitrust investigation of U.S. mobile chipmaker Qualcomm Inc (QCOM.O).

 The National Development and Reform Commission (NDRC), the country's anti-monopoly regulator which launched a probe of the San Diego-based company 13 months ago, said the case would be settled lawfully, according to an online statement.